 Rajan, Y.S.
-(2001) Empowering India (with Economic Business & Technological
+(2001) Empowering India (with Economic Business & Technological strengths for the twenty First Century): New Delhi, Hari

 Anand.

 Zackerman Sully Sir(1966) Science and war: London, Harmish Hamilton, And other books and journals as recommended by the teacher